SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Operator

-Deepak Saha
+Dipak Saha

 Anuraag Bhatnagar

-Sorry, come again, can you just repeat the question please?
+Sorry come again.
+Can you just repeat the question please?

-Deepak Saha
+Dipak Saha

 Anuraag Bhatnagar

-Nearly 70% of the growth has come at a run rate and even the events happen every year for the Leela every year in season, in peak season we have either global delegations coming in or heads of state visits or some big marquee events or a wedding celebration.
-So I won’t say there’s any specific delta that has been created.
-This particular quarter actually run rate business as usual for us.
-But to your specific question, nearly 70 75% of this alpha has been created through our restaurants, lounges and bars and the balances come from events and banqueting and the new restaurant that I mentioned to you.
+Nearly 70% of the growth has come at a run rate and events happen every year for the Leela.
+Every year in season, in peak season, we have either global delegations coming in or heads of state visits or some big marquee events or a wedding celebration.
+So, I won’t say there’s any specific delta that has been created this particular quarter or it’s actually run rate business as usual for us.
+But to your specific question, nearly 70%, 75% of this alpha has been created through our restaurants, lounges and bars and the balance has come from events and banqueting and the new restaurants that I mentioned to you.
+But the impact of the new restaurants has been basically just for one year.
+So, the next whole year and the near future, you will see the impact of the new restaurants that we have launched.

 Ravi Shankar